List of He-Man and the Masters of the Universe characters: King Grayskull

 King D'vann Grayskull is an ancestor of He-Man and She-Ra who ruled Eternia and resided in Castle Grayskull ages before He-Man's time.
 His wife was the sorceress Veena.
 During the time of King D'Vann, the Snake People, led by King Hiss, were a threat, as was Hordak.
 Hordak defeated the forces of King Hiss and was set to challenge Grayskull.
 A magic Oracle (who, like Orko, hailed from Trolla) revealed to Grayskull that he already had the power within him to defeat Hordak.
 Mortally wounded in the battle, Grayskull instructed his comrades and advisors to use his power to keep the peace on Eternia and that, one day, a hero would come to help in that endeavor.
 As he died, Veena promised to protect the power that resided in Grayskull to the best of her abilities and, when she was no longer capable, that she would find one to take her place.
 Grayskull's immense power rose from his corpse, imbued his sword with power, then surrounded his comrades, who were magically transformed into the beings known as the Council of Elders.
-King Grayskull was drawn to resemble He-Man, although a more barbaric, Viking-style He-Man (Figure shown at San Diego Comic-Con).
+King Grayskull was drawn to resemble He-Man, although a more barbaric, Viking-style He-Man.

 King Grayskull was originally designed by the Four Horsemen to be an older He-Man.

 King Grayskull's action figure was released as part of the Masters of the Universe Classics toyline.
 In addition, there was an action figure called Spirit of Grayskull where the bio mentions that King Grayskull's ghost still resides in Castle Grayskull and helps the Sorceress of Castle Grayskull protect it.

 King Grayskull was voiced by Cam Clarke in the 2002 series, Dennis Haysbert in Masters of the Universe: Revelation, and Alan Oppenheimer in the 2021 series.